How do you know how your restaurant business is actually doing?

 As COGS is the product you sell, those costs must be accounted for first.
 Understanding your gross profit makes it easier to budget the remainder of your controllable expenses.

-Both Heartland Restaurant POS and Aloha offer robust reporting features.
+Aloha offers robust reporting features.
 When coupled with industry-leading inventory and scheduling solutions from Midwest POS, you have the power to ensure more money flows through to your bottom line.

 Calculating your COGS, labor cost percentage, and gross profit will give you a good start to analyzing your restaurant’s financial situation.
 Thankfully, this is really easy to do with the right tools.